deklaus/OpenValveControl/README.md

 To automate these settings, we would like to be able to vary one or more heating circuits via WLAN or a SmartHome interface.
 Since our floor valves are on two storeys, we feel that the costs of two Homematic FALMOT (or equivalent clones) are too high for this purpose and the documentation is not detailed enough in most cases.
-Since I am interested in the whole topic, I started to develop my own solution for the task and make it available to the community as an OpenSource project.
+Since I am interested in the whole topic, I started to develop my own solution for this task and make it available to the community as an OpenSource project.

 # Features